-Note: In order to activate Azure AD SSO for your BlueConic tenant, please contact your BlueConic Customer Success Manager or our support department first with the request to prepare your tenant.
+Note: In order to activate single sign-on for Azure AD (or for ADFS Active Directory Federation Service) for your BlueConic tenant, please contact your BlueConic Customer Success Manager or our support department first with the request to prepare your tenant.
 Wait until after confirmation before executing the setup procedures on this page.

 Before you begin